 Inner Light Counseling | Rachel Moore LPC

-Rachel Moore is a counselor for anxiety licensed to practice in Colorado and Florida for telehealth.
+Rachel Moore is a counselor for anxiety licensed to practice in Colorado.

 Finding your inner light can be life changing and through gentle therapy and Brainspotting, Rachel is able to help you find yourself again and stand up with confidence in your daily life.
 Rachel helps with low self-esteem, reducing anxious feelings, coping with depression, loss, relationship troubles, and all the things that make life, honestly, really hard sometimes.

 You’ve been working so hard.
 We want to take some stress away and give you time just for you, your thoughts, and feelings to heal in a safe place.
 Welcome.

 If you’ve been needing someone in your corner and some relief, click here to schedule a free consultation.